az01r/my-chat-app/README.md

 ## .env frontend settings

-If running on local machine remember to set the correct BACKEND_PORT
+If running on local machine remember to set the correct BACKEND_URL

 Web `BACKEND_URL=http://127.0.0.1`